dylex/ansible-hpc/README.md

+# Ansible utilities useful for HPC clusters

-# Ansible module and inventory for Warewulf systems manager
+## Module and inventory for Warewulf systems manager

-The perl script `warewulf.pl` can be used an an ansible module as well as a dynamic inventory.
+The perl script `warewulf.pl` can be used as an ansible module as well as a dynamic inventory.
 To use it, pass it to ansible's `-M` (library) and/or `-i` (inventory) arguments, or place it in the corresponding directories.

 Example: